Summer School / TBD

 Possess and maintain American Heart Association or American Red Cross CPR and first aid training

 Successfully complete the FWPS district-approved Right Response training at the advanced level at the next available time; maintain current certification at the advanced level through an annual recertification class if assigned to a Resource Support position

 Work scheduled hours on a consistent basis

-Develop and maintain positive customer relations with staff students, parents, and the public in a multicultural and multiracial community.
+Develop and maintain positive relations with staff and service providers